stephanieduncan/cancer_rates/readme.md

 by Stephanie Duncan </br>
 23/02/2021

-A personal project I have been working on recently is creating a dashboard for Cancer Incidence in the UK.
-At the moment I have almost completed my analysis for Scotland.
+A personal project I have been working on recently is creating a dashboard for Cancer Incidence in Scotland.

 I used R Shiny to build an interactive web app to show my analysis in a user-friendly way.